WoWRoster/wowroster/uniadmin/trunk/readme.txt

     Use ?OPERATION=GETSETTINGSXML
 + Now using the minixml library to generate xml output in interface.php http://minixml.psychogenic.com
+    This allows proper formatting and escaping
 + New constant for allowed logo image types
+    Logo image types allowed are 'jpg,jpeg,png,ico,gif'
+    Others could have been added, but some formats are too large to be downloaded quickly

 v0.7.5